microsoft/vscode-dtdl/README.md

 ### Error when creating the interface

 As default, the extension will get the available templates from *[[extension installation location](https://code.visualstudio.com/docs/editor/extension-gallery#_where-are-extensions-installed)]/vsciot-vscode.vscode-dtdl-[extension release version]/templates*.
-But if delete this folder or all templates files in this folder, you will have an error when creating the interface.
+But if you delete this folder or all templates files in this folder, you will have an error when creating the interface.
 In order to fix this issue, you could copy the templates from [DTDL repository](https://github.com/microsoft/vscode-dtdl) to your local templates folder manually.

 ## Contributing